reasonml/ReasonNativeProject/README.md

 - Check to make sure everything is installed correctly.
 There's a `script` already setup that will help you test the location of where `Reason` has been compiled into.

+- If something goes wrong, try deleting the local `node_modules` directory that was installed, and then try reinstalling using `npm install -f`.

 ```
 npm run whereisreason